christsven/H.E.A.T/scenarios/estonia/estonia-scenario.md

 #### Attack on Jõhvi Garrison

 At the beginning of the war, NSPR forces overwhelmed the Jõhvi Infantry Garrison in a surprise attack.
+The garrison was used for infantry training and is the home to the Viru Infantry Battalion, which was not prepared for the attack, but fought valiantly.

 | **Attack on Jõhvi Garrison** | <img src="/scenarios/ressources/johvi-layout.excalidraw.png" align="right" alt="Johvi scenario image" height=auto width=auto></img> |
 | :--- | :--- |